top of page

 Injuries Injuries increase pain and inflammation, interfering with nerve signaling and normal use of the injured part.

 Poor posture Poor posture and alignment sacrifices balance in a few ways.
 Posture problems both cause and reinforce muscle imbalances, causing joints to be misaligned.
-Elements of typical poor posture e.g., head forward throws the body’s entire balance off from a purely physics standpoint as well.
+Elements of typical poor posture e.g., a forward head throw the body’s entire balance off from a purely physics standpoint as well.

 Neurological conditions Certain conditions such as multiple sclerosis, Parkinson’s disease, and dementia greatly interfere with balance due to a compromised nervous system.